philernst/philernst/README.md

 # Hi, I'm Phil 👋

-I'm a web producer and product collaborator passionate about building clear, performant, and scalable web experiences.
+I'm a web producer / product manager passionate about building clear, performant, and scalable web experiences.
 I thrive at the intersection of content, code, and collaboration—bringing together cross-functional teams to ship pages that matter.

 - 💻 I build and manage high-visibility webpages using **Contentful**, working closely with design, engineering, and marketing stakeholders.
 - ⚙️ I streamline workflows with **GitHub Actions**, automate tasks, and advocate for smarter systems that reduce manual effort.